 West End Café Llandovery

-Start your day with a proper Welsh fry up at West End Café in Llandovery.
+Start your day with a proper Welsh fry up at West End Café in the market town of Llandovery.
 A firm favourite with locals and bikers.

 This is a no-nonsense, traditional café serving gigantic breakfasts and steaming mugs of tea in the morning.
 There’s no deconstructed avocado on toast here, just mighty fine breakfasts for big appetites.